BlagoKolev/AutoMarket/README.md

 # AutoMarket
-## This is an application that lays the foundation for the development of a platform for the sale of cars, other vehicles, auto parts and accessories.
+## This is simple platform for the sale of cars, other vehicles, auto parts and accessories.

 ### There are currently two main sections:
 1. Vehicles;